 Verification Architecture: Foundational Literature Map

 This map organizes the literature informing the conceptual framework developed in this research program.
 It reflects selected anchor points rather than an exhaustive review.
-The work on verification architecture builds upon and extends established debates across epistemology, institutional theory, and socio-technical systems.
-The references below represent a foundational map of those conversations, with emphasis on conditions under which claims remain credible across time.
+The work on verification architecture builds upon and extends established debates across epistemology, historical theory, institutional theory, and socio-technical systems.
+The references below represent a foundational map of those conversations, with emphasis on conditions under which claims, records, interpretations, and continuities remain credible across time.

 This page is designed as a compact grounding layer for future papers, scrolls, and related work within the TOLARENAI lattice.